 Made-To-Order School: You will attend Made-To-Order School, consisting of five full days of training in Montana.
 This portion of the training is for learning the pace of production, style at the counter, general bakery cafe systems, predictions, and promotion.
 At this time, you will also make observations that will be helpful during start-up, especially noting differences in locations, equipment, and layout.
 Made-To-Order School is led by Dillon trainers and other employees of the Dillon office and will consist of hands-on training in our test lab and in-class sessions.

 Bakery Cafe School: The main operator will attend and participate in the five-day Bakery Cafe School.
 This will be led by Dillon trainers and other employees of the Dillon office and consists of hands-on training in our test lab and in-class sessions.
 For this training, you will be joined by a group of other new franchisees like yourself.
-This portion of the training is to become proficient in all aspects of running a Great Harvest Bread Company®, including learning the pace of production, style at the counter, general bakery cafe systems, sandwich production, marketing, numbers and customer service.
+This portion of the training is to become proficient in all aspects of running a bakery cafe, including learning the pace of production, style at the counter, general bakery cafe systems, sandwich production, marketing, numbers and customer service.
 You even get to help the Dillon staff and fellow franchisees make and sell bread, sweets, sandwiches, coffee, and add-on products as a fundraiser for a local non-profit organization.

 Armed with your franchise training, you’ll begin searching for equipment and fine-tuning your marketing plan.
 With a signed lease and major equipment in hand —an oven, a mixer, and a mill— we're between two and three months from opening day.
 We provide you with a portfolio of approved layouts and color schemes for your store.
 You can choose one of these or suggest reasonable modifications.
 We want you to put your "signature stamp" on your bakery, though we do reserve the right to determine final approval.
 The equipment search is narrowed to a short list of hard-to-find items.
 With your Training Specialist's help, you set a work timetable, listing what to do yourself and what to contract out.
 Heavy destruction and reconstruction begins.